Magara Naotaka

 During the 1570 Battle of Anegawa, he served on the front lines, together with his son Naomoto.
 They supported the Asakura army's retreat from the forces of Oda Nobunaga and Tokugawa Ieyasu.
-As the Asakura continued to presently retreat to their original stronghold, Naotaka lost his blade, and after attempting to continue fighting bare-handed, was killed together with his son.
+There is also a report of Naotaka fought in a one on one duel against Honda Tadakatsu.
+However, The duel was cut short as during their duel, the Asakura army started to retreat.
+As the Asakura continued to presently retreat to their original stronghold, Naotaka lost his blade.
+After attempting to continue fighting bare-handed, he was killed together with his son.